Reviews by year

 The EU-wide stress tests planned for this year under the aegis of the EBA, the ECB SSM and Banka Slovenije have been postponed until next year because of coronavirus.
 Banka Slovenije is well aware of the importance of monitoring key risks at the level of individual banks and savings banks, and at the level of the banking system, and has therefore decided to conduct liquidity stress tests (LiST).
 Liquidity risk has been highlighted on several occasions as one of the three key risks (alongside credit risk and capital risk) that will affect banks the most over the short and medium terms.

-The analysis reveals that the banks’ liquidity position remains sound under the baseline scenario, while the stress test was failed by one of the 15 banks under the adverse scenario, and four of the 15 banks under the extreme scenario.
-The survival period nevertheless remains relatively long, and does not fall below five months (under the adverse scenario) or three months (extreme scenario) for any bank.
-This ensures that there is sufficient manoeuvring room to potentially make adjustments to liquidity positions and to carry out mitigation measures.
+The analysis completed in July and September reveals that the banks’ liquidity position remains sound under the baseline scenario.
+The survival period at the most exposed banks is shortening under the adverse scenario.
+Here it should be noted in particular that the survival period remains relatively long and ensures that there is sufficient manoeuvring room to potentially make adjustments to liquidity positions and to carry out mitigation measures.

 Evropski bančni organ (EBA) vsaki dve leti, nazadnje v letu 2018, izvaja vseevropske stresne teste bank.
 V vmesnem letu 2019 se je Evropska centralna banka (ECB) v okviru Enotnega mehanizma nadzora (SSM) in v skladu z že uveljavljeno prakso odločila, da izvede ciljne stresne teste, ki so bili letos osredotočeni na likvidnostno tveganje.
 V vajo so bile vključene tudi vse pomembne slovenske banke (SI) pod neposrednim nadzorom ECB.
 Za manj pomembne slovenske banke (LSI) in hčerinske banke v večinski tuji lasti je po vzoru ECB stresne teste izvedla Banka Slovenije.